cepxeo/PocketSIEM/README.md

 #### Generate SSL keys

 * Obtain the server SSL key / certificate pair.
-I use certbot with registered domain for that.
+I use Let's Encrypt with the registered domain for that.

 ```
 sudo snap install certbot --classic
 sudo certbot certonly --register-unsafely-without-email --agree-tos -d mydomain.com
 ```

 For testing purposes, it is possible to use own generated certificate.
-In this case you need to update the `collector.ps1` to accept untrusted certificates [hint](https://stackoverflow.com/questions/11696944/powershell-v3-invoke-webrequest-https-error).

 To generate the self-signed pair:

 ```
 cd PockerSIEM/services/nginx/certs